The-OpenROAD-Project/OpenSTA/README.md

 Note that the file hierarchy of the CUDD installation changed with version 3.0.
 Some changes to CMakeLists.txt are required to support older versions.

-The cmake file searchs in the normal places for the CUDD library.
+Use the CUDD_DIR option to set the install directory if it is not in one of the normal install directories.

 When building CUDD you may use the `--prefix ` option to `configure` to install in a location other than the default (`/usr/local/lib`).